 PRP stands for Platelet-Rich Plasma.
-We take platelets concentrated in your plasma from your own blood.
-These platelets contain healing growth factors that boost the body’s natural healing processes and assist in tissue repair over time.
+We take platelets contained in your plasma from your own blood.
+These platelets improve the body’s natural ability to repair itself over time.

 How Does PRP Injections for Knees Work?

-A PRP injection is usually done to treat arthritis pain, though it can also help with torn ligaments and other knee pain.
-Often, ultrasound or real-time x-ray imaging (fluoroscopy) is used to more precisely inject the plasma into the damaged knee joint.
+A PRP injection typically treats arthritis pain, though it can also help with torn ligaments and other knee pain.
+Often, ultrasound x-ray imaging is used to more precisely inject the plasma into the hurt knee.
 Some patients experience swelling in the knee for a period of time.
 This usually clears up in a few weeks.
 For most patients, the injections reduce pain and improve knee function for 1 to 2 years.

 What’s the Research on PRP Therapy?

-Numerous studies have compared PRP therapy alongside common treatments like steroid shots, hyaluronic acid (HA) injections (knee gel shots), or physical therapy.
+Numerous studies have compared PRP therapy alongside common treatments like physical therapy, steroid shots, or hyaluronic acid (HA) injections.
 PRP has been shown to be as effective or better than HA injections, more effective than steroids, and most effective when done in conjunction with a physical therapy program.
 Ideally, PRP should be supplemented by regular exercise.
 The good news is the healing benefits of PRP will boost your ability to exercise.